sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 To access the Manager you will first need to login with the correct credentials (admin/secret for your local installation).
 Note that our account management and identity service includes features like a 'forgot password' flow.
 See Keycloak documentation for more details.

-If you open the application you will get four main views: Map (Figure 1), Assets (Figure 2), Rules (Figure 6-8), and Insights (Figure 9).
+If you open the application you will get four main views: `Map` (Figure 1), `Assets` (Figure 2), `Rules` (Figure 6-8), and `Insights` (Figure 9).
 We'll discuss all views as well as the additional settings and account pages.

 ## Map

-The Map view will show your map (see the custom deployment wiki to [change your map](https://github.com/openremote/openremote/wiki/User-Guide%3A-Custom-deployment)).
+The `Map` page will show your map (see the custom deployment wiki to [change your map](https://github.com/openremote/openremote/wiki/User-Guide%3A-Custom-deployment)).
 You can move, zoom, tilt, and pan the map.
-On the map all your assets are shown which have a location as well as the configuration item 'show on dashboard' selected.
+On the map all your assets are shown which have a location as well as the configuration item `show on dashboard` selected.
 Assets can both have static or dynamic locations (eg. a car, boat or plane).
 Once you select an asset a panel will appear, summarising the attributes of the asset and their current values.
-The 'Asset details' button in this panel will bring you to the respective Asset page.
+The `Asset details` button in this panel will bring you to the respective Asset page.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Smart%20City%20-%20Demo%20Map.png)
 _Figure 1.
 The Map view, here with the Demo Smart City, showing the map with different attributes across the City_